Alyssa Fenuta, PhD, CSEP-CPT

 Assistant Professor of Human Kinetics

-Alyssa is the rookie faculty member in the School of Human Kinetics, having joined the team in 2020.
-Her earlier graduate research (McMaster University, Hamilton, ON) focused on understanding the physiological demands of bodyweight supported training devices (i.e. Lokomat, ZeroG) for adults with spinal cord injuries.
-During this time she was also part of a research team responsible for compiling the Canadian physical activity guidelines for adults with Multiple Sclerosis (released by the Canadian Society for Exercise Physiology in 2013).
-More recently, her doctoral work (Queen’s University, Kingston, ON) has a focus on understanding the impacts of nitrate supplementation (i.e. beetroot juice) on oxygen delivery and high intensity exercise performance.
+Alyssa has been part of the School of Human Kinetics team since 2020.
+Her Master’s research (McMaster University, Hamilton, ON) focused on understanding the physiological demands of bodyweight supported training devices (i.e. Lokomat, ZeroG) for adults with spinal cord injuries.
+During this time, she was also part of a research team responsible for compiling the Canadian physical activity guidelines for adults with Multiple Sclerosis (released by the Canadian Society for Exercise Physiology in 2013).
+Her doctorate work (Queen’s University, Kingston, ON) focused on understanding the impact of nitrate supplementation (i.e. beetroot juice) on oxygen delivery and high intensity exercise performance.

 Presently, Alyssa’s academic and research interests include exercise physiology, the pursuit/promotion of holistic health and wellbeing (i.e. body, mind, spirit), and “exercise is medicine” across the lifespan.
 She places a high value on the importance of an evidence-based, “bench to bedside” approach, with an emphasis on person-centered care.
 With an extensive background in varsity athletics, she’s passionate about developing leaders “on and off the field” and further understanding the unique needs of student athletes.